 - The contract must state that the physician is a full-time employee working a minimum of 40 hours per week or 160 hours per month.
 The hours may include 8 hours of administrative time per week.
 This will not include hours in teaching settings, supervising residents, fellows, or students, supervising a clinic, or other administrative work.

-- The term of the contract must be for a minimum of three years with a salary at least Level 2 of the United States Department of Labor’s prevailing wage guidelines for physicians of the same type in the same area.
+- The term of the contract must be for a minimum of three years (five years for forensic pathologists) with a salary at least Level 2 of the United States Department of Labor’s prevailing wage guidelines for physicians of the same type in the same area.
 See Prevailing Wage Information under the appendices section for further details.

-- A non-compete clause must not be included in the contract with no restrictions to practicing in the area once the three year requirements are met.
+- A non-compete clause must not be included in the contract with no restrictions to practicing in the area once the service term requirements are met.